 Like many Americans, my awareness of the problems facing our country’s food system was limited up until a few years ago.
 But I soon discovered that ignorance is not bliss.
 The food we eat is making us collectively sicker.
 It’s a huge public heath issue and it affects anyone in the U.S. who eats food.
 That’s all of us, people!

 In the past decade, I have devoted considerable time and energy into creating change, on a personal level and beyond.
 I serve on the boards of the Seacoast chapter of Share our Strength, and Seacoast Eat Local and advise local communities on school gardens, and farm-to-school programming .
 I grow vegetables in containers, and am getting the hang of canning and dehydrating my "crops."

-I am interested in many aspects of the food scene, from local eating to urban farming, GMO labeling, and anti-hunger campaigns, but the bottom line for me is getting better food to more people.
+I am interested in many aspects of the food scene, from local eating to urban farming, food waste, transparent food labeling, and anti-hunger campaigns, but the bottom line for me is getting better food to more people.

 What makes me happy?

 “Knowledge is knowing that a tomato is a fruit, wisdom is not putting it in a fruit salad.”